 Low blood pressure

 I use CBD oil when I go to bed at night.
-It helps me to manage the pain in both my hips and knees due to degeneration and provides me with a good night’s sleep.
-My husband uses it for chronic pain as a result of years of playing hockey.
+It helps me to manage the pain in both my hips and knees due to degeneration in the joints and provides me with a good night’s sleep.
+My husband uses it for chronic pain in his lower back and knees as a result of years of playing hockey.